ICAEW and the ACA

 ICAEW can support your school or college to make connections with employers, contact us to find out more.

-By taking part in BASE students can enhance their skills across the board, from communication and organisation to resilience and commercial awareness.
-As well as this, they will gain crucial feedback and experience making a great addition to their CV's and university applications.
+By taking part, students can enhance their skills across the board, from communication and organisation to resilience and commercial awareness.
+As well as this, they will receive crucial feedback throughout the process and gain invaluable experiences to add to their CV's.

 ICAEW’s student team support events at schools and colleges introducing students to a career in accountancy throughout the year.
 These include: